Adesh-Kumar-Sharma/portfolio-adesh/information/structure.md

-This is the folder structure of the whole application
+# This is the folder structure of the whole application

 .
 ├── README.md
 ├── app
 │ ├── (root)
-│ │ ├── contact
-│ │ │ └── page.tsx
-│ │ │ └── page.tsx
 │ │ ├── experience
 │ │ │ ├── [expId]
 │ │ │ │ └── page.tsx